Pickles by Brian Crane for September 02, 2013

 24. C9969abe b10d 49de b382 ab1511eff385

-amethyst52 Premium Member over 10 years ago
+amethyst52 Premium Member about 11 years ago

 When I asked my mom what a word meant she’d say “look it up.”
 Eventually I’d figure out how to spell it.
 Consequently I am a very good speller, voracious reader with a very good vocabulary.
 A birthday gift when I was 8 was my own dictionary.
 I was born in 1952 and we always had spelling tests, vocabulary tests, and lists of root words to be able to figure out what a word meant.
 Do they do that anymore?